 Friday, July 4, 2025

-On Friday, June 27th, the Hokuryu Town Hall parking lot held the 2025 Hokuryu Fire Drill.
-The fire brigade members demonstrated the results of their daily training through parade marches, pump operation, and mock fire drills.
-The drill was a grand and encouraging event that raised fire awareness in the community, with a cute fire prevention pledge by the children of Yawara Nursery School.
+On Friday, June 27th, the 2025 Hokuryu Fire Drill was held in the parking lot of Hokuryu Town Hall.
+Firefighters demonstrated the results of their daily training through parade marches, pump operation, and mock fire drills.
+The drill, which also included an adorable fire prevention pledge by the children of Yawara Nursery School, was a grand and encouraging event that raised fire awareness among the community.

 FY2020 Hokuryu fire drill

-On Friday, June 27th, from 14:30, the Hokuryu Fire Brigade (Chief Nakayama Shigeyuki) held a fire drill in the parking lot on the north side of the Hokuryu Town Hall.
-Afterwards, from 17:00, a social gathering was held in the large hall of the Hokuryu Town Community Center.
+On Friday, June 27th, from 2:30pm, the Hokuryu Fire Brigade (Chief Nakayama Shigeyuki) held a Hokuryu Fire Drill in the parking lot north of Hokuryu Town Hall.
+A social gathering followed from 5:00pm in the large hall of the Hokuryu Town Community Center.

 FY2020 Hokuryu fire drill